yousufCse/lld_flutter/notes/REFACTORING_README.md

 6. It’s my coding standard to always call the return value from a function “result”

+7. Never be afraid to change names to improve clarity.

+8. When I’m breaking down a long function,
+    I like to get rid of variables like play, because temporary variables create a lot of locally scoped names that complicate extractions.

+9.

+10.

+11.

 **Again, I compile, test, and commit.**